 Imaging is performed using coded mask technology.
 There are two detectors operating simultaneously; the Integral Soft Gamma-Ray Imager, ISGRI, a semi-conductor array optimised at lower energies, and the PIxellated Ceasium Iodide (CsI) Telescope, PICsIT, a crystal scintillator for higher energies.
-The energy ranges covered by ISGRI and PICsIT overlap considerably; ISGRI covers the range 15 keV-1 MeV; PICsIT covers 175 keV-10 MeV.
-ISGRI is more efficient below about 200 keV (factor ~2 at ~195 keV); PICsIT is more efficient at higher energies (e.g., a factor ~5 at 511 keV) but the different background levels in the two detectors must also be taken into account in the sensitivity calculations (as discussed in Sections 5.3.3).
-In Figure 1 we show the total effective areas of the two detectors.
+The energy ranges covered by ISGRI and PICsIT overlap considerably: ISGRI covers the range 15 keV-1 MeV; PICsIT covers 175 keV-10 MeV; ISGRI is more efficient below 200 keV (factor ~2 at ~195 keV); PICsIT is more efficient at higher energies (e.g., a factor ~5 at 511 keV).